Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

+# Guide for Arduino networking library developers

-# Intro to Arduino networking API
+## Intro to Arduino networking API

-## History
+### History

 The Arduino Networking API was first introduced with the [Arduino Ethernet](https://github.com/arduino-libraries/Ethernet) library in 2008.
 As the Arduino language itself, the Ethernet library was inspired by [networking API in the Processing language](https://processing.org/reference/libraries/net/index.html).

 In 2011 Arduino introduced the [WiFi](https://github.com/arduino-libraries/WiFi) library with analogous API.

 In 2014 the [esp8266 Arduino core](https://github.com/esp8266/Arduino) was developed with WiFi library API using Client, Server, UDP class and other methods to be compatible with sketches written for the Arduino WiFi library.
 The esp32 core and WiFi library was later based on the esp8266 core.
-The Espressif's SDKs has LwIP under the hood.
+The Espressif's SDKs have LwIP under the hood.

 The [WiFi101](https://github.com/arduino-libraries/WiFi101) library from 2015 and the [WiFiNINA](https://github.com/arduino-libraries/WiFiNINA) library from 2018 are based on the first WiFi library's source code.